Slot confirms Liverpool star Jota will be out for "weeks not months" with injury - TribalFootball.com

-Slot confirms Liverpool star Jota will be out for "weeks not months" with injury
+Slot confirms Liverpool star Jota out for "weeks not months" with injury

 Now, in his latest press conference ahead of their Champions League clash with Ligue 1 side Lille he has revealed that the forward could be back as early as February to help Liverpool in their title-chasing season.